Penicillin Allergy – Things You Need to Know

-Compared to other antibiotics, penicillin can be more effective, less likely to result in superbug bacteria (such as MRSA and VRE), and has a lower risk of causing C. difficile infection (a sometimes severe and difficult to treat cause of diarrhea).
+Compared to other antibiotics, penicillin can be more effective and less likely to result in antibiotic-resistant bacteria.
+It also has a lower risk of causing C. difficile infection, a severe and hard to treat diarrhea.

 Do you have a penicillin allergy?

-Before asking to be prescribed a different antibiotic, talk to your doctor!
-They will be able to evaluate your allergy, or refer you to an allergist.
+Before asking to be prescribed a different antibiotic, talk to your health-care provider.
+They will be able to evaluate your allergy or refer you to an allergist.

 Download the brochure to learn about penicillin allergy, and how to be Antibiotic Wise.

 Download and use the poster to raise awareness about penicillin allergy.